10.2 Administration and governance of youth work

 Main public actors at community-level (Flemish Community)

-Next to these public actors the Flemish Youth and Children’s Rights Decree designates 5 non-profit organisations and the Flemish Youth Council, which not only provide support for Flemish youth associations, local youth services or administrations, but also help prepare policy, implement or research it.
+Next to these public actors the Youth Decree designates the Flemish Youth Council and 4 non-profit organisations, which not only provide support for Flemish youth associations, local youth services or administrations, but also help to prepare policy, implement or research it.
 As such, these organisations form an important link between children and young people, the youth work sector and the government and other policymakers.

-De Ambrassade, is an an expertise centre for everything related to youth work, youth information and youth policy.
+De Ambrassade is an expertise centre for everything related to youth work, youth information and youth policy.
 It is the catalyst behind the Flemish Youth Council, the official advisory council for the Flemish Government on all areas that affect children, young people and their organisations in Flanders.